brookton/rick-and-morty-react/README.md

 # ⚗️ Rick and Morty API
-## 🖥 React Front End Application
+# React Front End Application

 A simple front end in React that uses a fetch call from the [Rick & Morty API](http://rickandmortyapi.com) to display data in a flexbox grid.
 Built with `create-react-app`.
+Data from the API allows you to click and explore more information about Rick and Morty characters.

+This app demonstrates knowledge of:
+- Javascript ES6+ Syntax
+- React Syntax
+- Event Listeners
+- Lifecycle Methods
+- API Calls using `.fetch`
+- Passing functions as props for prop drilling
+- Sending callbacks to other components

-# :cowboy_hat_face: Demo
+## :cowboy_hat_face: Demo

 [Click here for the deployed demo!](https://rick-and-morty-react.netlify.com)

-## 📷 Screenshot
 ![Alt text](./public/screenshot.gif?raw=true "Rick and Morty React API Screenshot GIF")

-# 🔧 Built with
+## 🔧 Built with

 - [React](https://reactjs.org)
 - [Rick & Morty API](http://rickandmortyapi.com)